-The residential neighborhood of Coral Gables is known for its shaded oak tree avenues and Mediterranean Revival architecture.
+The residential neighborhood of Coral Gables is known for its shaded oak-tree avenues and Mediterranean Revival architecture.
 Many homes date back as far as the 1920s, and its trendy thoroughfare of Miracle Mile is reminiscent of Spanish pedestrian-friendly streets.
-Visitors can go for a swim at Venetian Pool, the historic public pool carved from a rock quarry, visit the butterfly conservatory at Fairchild Tropical Botanic Garden, or even go golfing at The Biltmore Golf.
-There’s also plenty of luxury shopping to do at Merrick Park, and for sports car fanatics, The Collection is a must-see.
+Visitors can go for a swim at the Venetian Pool (the historic public pool carved from a rock quarry), visit the butterfly conservatory at Fairchild Tropical Botanic Garden or even go golfing at The Biltmore Golf.
+There’s also plenty of luxury shopping to do at Merrick Park, and for sports-car fanatics, The Collection is a must-see.

-When Cuban immigrants descended onto Miami, they settled in what is now called Little Havana.
-The historic neighborhood just west of Downtown Miami, is a cultural phenomenon.
-Here you can learn a little Spanish on your walk along Calle Ocho (8th street), and sample a taste of Cuban cuisine at Versailles Restaurant.
-Enjoy croquetas and Cuban coffee, play dominoes with old Cuban gentlemen at Maximo Gomez Park, and get a lesson in Miami’s most influential population – the Cuban community.
+When Cuban immigrants arrived in Miami, they settled in what is now called Little Havana.
+The historic neighborhood just west of Downtown Miami is a cultural phenomenon.
+Here you can listen to Spanish musings while walking along Calle Ocho (8th Street) and sample a taste of Cuban cuisine at the notorious Versailles Restaurant.
+You can enjoy croquetas and Cuban coffee, play dominoes with friendly seniors at Maximo Gomez Park and get a lesson in Miami’s most influential cultural hub.
 If you really want to knock Miami off your bucket list, you can’t do it without a visit to Little Havana.